The green future of the public cloud

 With the world grappling with the consequences of a rapidly warming planet, the spotlight is gradually turning toward every sector notorious for either releasing carbon emissions on a large scale or consuming a high proportion of energy.

-An increasing reliance on cloud means more pressure on data centres to deliver.
+An increasing reliance on cloud means more pressure on data centers to deliver.
 But, according to a new report from Accenture, if a greener approach is taken, migrations to the public cloud can reduce global carbon emissions by 59 million tonnes of CO2 per year - equivalent to taking 22 million cars off the road.

 Instead of increasing emissions, cloud migrations have the potential to unlock new opportunities like clean energy transitions enabled by cloud-based geographic analyses, material waste reductions from better data insights, and targeted medical R&D as a result of faster analytics platforms.